danipascual/VHDL-utilities/README.md

 ------------- | ------------- | ----------
 AND_sync.vhd  | First | Ensures a pipelined AND operation of large vectors by nesting smaller ANDs.
 OR_sync.vhd  | First | Ensures a pipelined OR operation of large vectors by nesting smaller ORs. compare_vectors.vhd  | First | Compares if two vectors are equal.
-Pipelined is ensured by proper setting the size of the AND_sync entity. detect_change.vhd  | First | Detects a change on a vector.
-Pipelined is ensured by proper setting the size of the compare_vectors entity. strobe_adapter_fast2slow.vhd  | First | Adapts a strobe line from a fast clock to a slower clock. strobe_adapter_slow2fast.vhd  | First | Adapts a strobe line from a slow clock to a faster clock. priority_encoder.vhd  | First | Finds the MSB of a vector.
+Pipeline is ensured by proper setting the size of the AND_sync entity. detect_change.vhd  | First | Detects a change on a vector.
+Pipeline is ensured by proper setting the size of the compare_vectors entity. strobe_adapter_fast2slow.vhd  | First | Adapts a strobe line from a fast clock to a slower clock. strobe_adapter_slow2fast.vhd  | First | Adapts a strobe line from a slow clock to a faster clock. priority_encoder.vhd  | First | Finds the MSB of a vector.
 Pipeline is not ensured if the vector is too large. priority_encoder_nested.vhd  | First | Finds the MSB of a vector.
-Pipeline is ensured by nesting compare_vectors and by  proper setting their size.
+Pipeline is ensured by nesting priority_encoder and by  proper setting their size. sync_SIGNALS.vhd  | Second | Sync signals with same rate.

 ## Licence
 You may find a specific licence files in each directory.